News and Events

 We are a group of researchers who study the aesthetics and politics of media by blending theory with practice:

-- Callum Carroll-Ireton (Computer Science)
+- Callum Carroll-Ireton (Media Studies and Computer Science)

 - Maya Wei Yan Linsley (English)